First Published: June 25th, 2022 by Patrick CarpenLast updated: April 16, 2023 at 22:20 pm

 Badam Latch, also variably called “badam latcta,” “balam latcha,” etc, is a super tasty snack made, sold, and consumed in Guyana since pre-independence times.
-It might have been introduced to Guyana by the East Indians and probably has its roots in India.
+Originating in India, it was introduced to Guyana by the East Indians.

 Here is a recipe for making badam latch contributed by one of our fans, Tribannie Ben.